 On 10th October 2021, the President of Tanzania, Hon.
 Samia Suluhu Hassan launched the Government’s Economic Recovery Plan and Response to the Covid-19 pandemic worth…

 The Tanzanian government has not released aggregate numbers on Covid-19 cases or deaths since April 2020, when it informed the public of 509 positive cases, 21 deaths, and 183 recoveries.
 The figures are officially unchanged to date.

 Since then, Tanzania’s late President John Magufuli declared the country Covid-free and did not implement any curfew or confinement measures to prevent the spread of the coronavirus.

-However, the newly appointed President Samia Suluhu Hassan has reversed Magufuli’s denialism of the pandemic and announced that she will form a team of specialists to monitor and provide professional advice on what has to be done to curb the pandemic in Tanzania.
+However, the newly appointed President Samia Suluhu Hassan has reversed Magufuli’s denialism of the pandemic and formed a team of specialists to monitor and provide professional advice on what has to be done to curb the pandemic in Tanzania.